JEdward7777/SentenceTransmogrifier/README.md

 Train the Transmorgrifier model.
 This does not save it to disk but just trains in memory.

 Keyword arguments:
-from_sentances -- An array of strings for the input sentances. to_sentances -- An array of strings of the same length as from_sentances which the model is to train to convert to. iterations -- An integer specifying the number of iterations to convert from or to. (default 4000) device -- The gpu reference which catboost wants or "cpu". (default cpu) trailing_context -- The number of characters after the action point to include for context. (default 7)
+from_sentences -- An array of strings for the input sentences. to_sentences -- An array of strings of the same length as from_sentences which the model is to train to convert to. iterations -- An integer specifying the number of iterations to convert from or to. (default 4000) device -- The gpu reference which catboost wants or "cpu". (default cpu) trailing_context -- The number of characters after the action point to include for context. (default 7)